 Almost all names have a Hanja spelling.
 Hanja is the word used to describe a Chinese character in Korean and is an important part of the language.
 You can see this in Sino-Korean names such as Eun (은 | 恩 = kind) or Hyeon (현 | 賢 = virtuous).

 Hanja adds an additional aspect to the meaning behind a name in Korean.

 How to Pronounce Korean Names

 You can also estimate their pronunciation by writing them out in English.
-The next section below will show you how to change South Korean names to English letters.
+The next section below will show you how to change names in Korean to English letters.

 How to Write Korean Names in English